seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 Our current kernel reads the content of matrix A rows by rows to avoid uncoalesced memory loads.
 Given we then operates on columns of matrix A, we transpose matrix A into matrix As so that each line of As correspond to a tile column of A.

-Now, if we look at how we look at how this owkr is mapped to waves, we see that we essentially write 8 times to 4 consecutives banks within each wave.
-One way to fix this is to add a padding of 4 elements to our LDS matrix As.
+Now, if we look at how this work is mapped to waves, we see that we essentially write 8 times to 4 consecutive banks within each wave.
+One way to fix this is to add a padding of 4 elements to our LDS matrix, As.

 {% highlight cuda %}
 __shared__ float As[BK][BM+4]; // 4 padding to avoid bank conflicts